Safety

 mg/day

-For patients with moderate hepatic impairment, reduce the starting dose of ZEJULA to 200 mg once daily.
-Monitor patients for hematologic toxicity and reduce the dose further, if needed.1
+For patients with moderate hepatic impairment,g the recommended dosage of ZEJULA is 200 mg once daily, regardless of body weight or platelet count.
+Monitor patients for hematologic toxicity and reduce the dose, if needed.1

 Safety icon

-PRIMA prospectively evaluated the safety and efficacy of an individualized starting dose of either 200 mg or 300 mg, selected based on baseline weight and platelet count, as well as a fixed starting dose of 300 mg1,2
+PRIMA prospectively evaluated the safety and efficacy of an individualized starting dose of either 200 mg or 300 mg, selected based on baseline weight and platelet count1,2

 Bar graph showing hematologic adverse reactions in PRIMA

-Rates of select grades 1-4 symptomatic gastrointestinal ARs4
+Rates of select grades 1-4 symptomatic gastrointestinal ARs in the HRD-positive population1

 Gastrointestinal adverse reactions bar graph